vanderbilt-redcap/redcap-aws-cloudformation/README.md

 # Deploy a Project REDCap environment on AWS using automation and architectural best practices
 This repository contains AWS CloudFormation templates to automatically deploy a Project REDCap environment that adheres to AWS architectural best practices.
-In order to use this automation you must supply your own copy of te Project REDCap source files.
+In order to use this automation you must supply your own copy of the Project REDCap source files.
 These are available for qualified entities at https://www.project-redcap.org/.
 Once you have downloaded your source files then you can follow the below instructions for deployment.

+In their own words: "REDCap is a secure web application for building and managing online surveys and databases.
+While REDCap can be used to collect virtually any type of data (including 21 CFR Part 11, FISMA, and HIPAA-compliant environments), it is specifically geared to support online or offline data capture for research studies and operations.
+The REDCap Consortium, a vast support network of collaborators, is composed of thousands of active institutional partners in over one hundred countries who utilize and support REDCap in various ways."

 ## Project REDCAp on AWS architecture and features
 The features of using this architecture are as follows: